 Grass-fed cattle forage for their own food rather than being force fed grain.
 As a result, grass-fed beef is leaner and has a higher percentage of Omega 3s than grain-fed beef.
 Allowing cattle to graze naturally gives the animals a better quality of life.
 Not only that, it’s generally considered that grass-fed beef has a better flavour.

-The higher price may be a downside.
+The higher price of sustainable meat may be a downside.
 Instead, why not spend the same, but eat a smaller portion?
 Eating less of a higher quality product is a great way to see meat as an occasional treat, rather than as a daily habit.

 Or, consider swapping beef for something else.
 Beef requires around eight to ten times the amount of resources to produce as chicken.
 Make chicken your preferred Sunday roast, instead of beef.